StephanErb/engineering-notes/content/Algorithms.md

 * __Required Register Count:__ The close the number of required registers is to the actual available register count the better.
 Mind that when setting tuning paramets (e.g., the _k_ in _[k-way algorithms](#recurring-design-ideas)_).

 For memory efficency, see [here](#cache-efficient-and-external-memory-algorithms).
 Mind that depending on the hardware and the algorithm either branches or memory access can be the limiting factor.

+* If the compiler is bad, consider loop unrolling / software pipelining to expose the concurrent instructions to the CPU so that they can be executed in parallel.

+* For simplificiation, just assume that the branch-predictor will predict the branch that was taken _the last time_.
+When designing algorithms, try to void hard-to-predict branches (e.g., the comparison-if in a simple _quicksort_).
+If possible, convert these convert these control-dependencies to data-dependencies.
+Using predicated instructions these are then easier/faster to execute because there is no need to flush the pipeline.
+Examples:
+    - [Super Scalar Sample Sort] with the algorithmic insight that element comparisons can be decoupled from expensive conditional branching.

 ## Randomized Algorithms